open-source-labs/Chronos/README.md

 ### Running the Chronos desktop app in development mode (WSL Incompatible)

 1. From the root directory, run `npm install`
-2. Run `npm run build`
+2. Run `npm run start:electron` to start the electron app.
-3. For Windows users, run `npm audit fix` or `npm audit fix --force` if prompted
+3. Run `npm audit fix` or `npm audit fix --force` if prompted
-4. Open a new terminal and run `npm run dev:app` to start the Webpack development server
+4. Refer to `Examples` sections below to spin up example applications.
-5. Open a new terminal and run `npm run dev:electron` to start the Electron UI in development mode.
+(Recommended):
-6. Refer to `Examples` sections below to spin up example applications.
+If you have mongo community edition running locally just run `npm run start:microservices` to start populating database with server data(more detail in Microservices Example section).

 #